 For example, you could have one account be your emergency fund, another specific to the tropical vacation you hope to take in a few months, and a final one for a down payment on a house.
 If you see that you’re drastically behind on saving for the vacation you want to take in a two months, you’ll be able to easily spot that and revisit your saving strategy to ramp up your contributions.

 Implementing any of the above six items will help you get your new year off on the right foot.
 However, even the best financial plans should be reevaluated on a regular basis.

 What sort of improvements are you noticing?
 Are there any areas where you’re coming up short?
 Don’t be afraid to go “under the hood” after a few months to evaluate where you’re succeeding and where you need to devote some extra attention.
 Also, don’t be afraid to seek out help.
 A financial professional can often give you additional tactics and planning to help you reach your financial potential.

 And when you achieve, give yourself some credit!
 You recognized you struggled with managing your money and are doing something about it.
 These changes — regardless of how big or small — can be felt today and for years to come.

-Improving your money management is an excellent New Year’s Resolution.
+Improving your money management is an excellent New Year’s Resolution and a great way to develop financial habits.
 Our dedicated colleagues can help you head down the right path and make positive changes to your finances.
 To learn more, please call 1-877-360-2472, visit us online, or schedule a Citizens Checkup at your nearest Citizens Bank branch.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: